 DON’T Mix chemicals together unless stated

-DON’T Use electrical equipment near the hot tub
+DON’T Use electrical equipment near or in the hot tub

 DON’T Allow the sanitiser levels to drop below the recommended levels